alps-lab/alps-lab.github.io/about.md

 ### Howdy!

-I am Assistant Professor in the College of Information Sciences and Technology at Penn State.
+I am Assistant Professor in the College of Information Sciences and Technology (IST) at Penn State.
 I conduct research at the intersection of data science and privacy & security.
-My ongoing work focuses on making AI systems more practically usable through improving their
+My ongoing work focuses on making AI systems practically usable through improving their

  * Security Assurance
  * Privacy Preservation